AntoineAssal/School-Notes/COMP-346-OperatingSystems/After Midterm/Page_Replacement.md

 - Do not replace the page with the least count.

 Both are expensive and not good enough so we don't actually use these.

+## Page Buffering Algorithm
+- We maintain a pool of free frames
+-